cedarcyber/Security-Scanner-Starter-Kit/README.md

   <img src="https://i.imgur.com/0aAZ47l.jpeg" alt="Lego Security Engineer Produced by AI" width="20%" />
 </div>

 Welcome to my small and growing list of mostly-free security scanners and toolz that have personally come in handy in the course of an incident investigations, assessments, and vigorous troubleshooting a configuration.
 These are the tools I like to have in my back pocket and the purpose of this repo is mostly for me to have easy reference to these tools as time goes on since I don't trust browser bookmarks.
+There are certainly other listings for the elite hackers and OSINT wizards of the world but this "starter pack" will hopefully be of use to the average security engineer/analyst/consultant.

 *Many of these tools have paid versions or APIs to use more advanced features but the freemium options are great places to start.*